Question: “Please explain why deminers do not wear mine-proof boots….”

 d) Dislocation of the ankle with talus slipping forwards.”

-The accident occurred in August 2004.
-The victim "was operated on four times” and has had subsequent physiotherapy.
-He kept his foot, got his compensation, and has started a bakery.
+The victim "was operated on four times” fairly quickly and had unknown subsequent physiotherapy.
+He kept his foot, got his compensation, and started a bakery.

 The evidence of this accident (and the anecdotal evidence from the Sri Lankan army) appears to contradict the findings of the LEAP study… Perhaps there were reasons for the LEAP study’s findings to have been very reserved – leaving the reader to draw their own conclusions?